Crimea’s status non-negotiable despite international proposals

 Ukraine’s foreign ministry did not clarify why it issued this message, although it came after Polish Foreign Minister Radosław Sikorski’s proposal for resolving the status of Crimea was circulated by Ukrainian media.

 For context, Russia carried out a military operation to seize the Crimean Peninsula in 2014 and conducted an illegitimate “referendum” there.
-On February 20, 2014, during a visit to Crimea by Russian presidential aide Vladislav Surkov, a column of armored personnel carriers left Sevastopol’s Kozacha Bay, where the 810th Marine Brigade of the Russian Black Sea Fleet was stationed, heading out of the city.
+On February 20, 2014, during a visit to Crimea by Russian presidential aide Vladislav Surkov, a column of armoured personnel carriers left Sevastopol’s Kozacha Bay.
+This is where the 810th Marine Brigade of the Russian Black Sea Fleet was stationed, and the vehicles were seen heading out of the city.

 Ukraine annually commemorates February 26 as the Day of Resistance to the Temporary Occupation of the Autonomous Republic of Crimea and the city of Sevastopol.
 This date marks the largest rally in support of Ukraine’s territorial integrity at the building of the Verkhovna Rada of the Autonomous Republic of Crimea.